BrenoTeixeira/insider_fidelity_program/README.en.md

 **Step 09.
 Machine Learning Modelling:** With the best and most reasonable number of clusters defined in the previous section, train the algorithm with the best performance to find the customers eligible for the Insiders program.

 **Step 10.
 Exploratory Data Analysis:** Create a mind map of Hypotheses.
-Analyze the insider group and validate some hypotheses.
-And answer the business questions.
+Analyze the insider group, validate some hypotheses, and answer the business questions.

 **Step 11.
 Deploy Model to Production:** Deploy the model to production using the AWS service.
 </br><br/>